Nicole Fornabaio/Rd.com, iStock/Nastco

 Nicole Fornabaio/Rd.com, iStock/EasternLightcraft

 Although they may seem invincible, canned items like beans and tomato sauce can quickly spoil when subjected to extreme hot and cold weather.
 In fact, canned goods have a “shorter shelf life in any room that gets hotter than 70 degrees,” according to Good Housekeeping.
 The solution?
 Store it all indoors.
 It’s a great excuse to clean out your packed pantry and revamp it with a new shelving system that will keep everything fresh and organized.
-These are zones every organized pantry should have.

 Nicole Fornabaio/Rd.com, iStock/mbbirdy

 DVD players, stereos, televisions, and computers are sensitive to severe fluctuations in temperature and could be damaged in the summer heat or winter freeze.
 Unless your garage is well ventilated and humidity-free, you’ll want to store your expensive electronics somewhere else, like on a shelf in a closet or a dry basement.
+These are items you should never, ever carry in your purse.

 Nicole Fornabaio/Rd.com, iStock/hudiemm